Sculpture

-I portray hand-drawn illustrations in geometric forms that have been influenced by something I find fascinating in the world, such as tribal symbols, ancient alphabets, symbols of belief and the beauty of the natural world, and for these reasons wish to share these more obscure and perhaps unknown esoteric symbols and the like, with a wider general audience.
+My hand-drawn, predominantly geometric illustrations are deeply influenced by elements I find fascinating in the world, such as tribal symbols, ancient alphabets, spiritual iconography, and the intricate beauty of the natural world.
+Through these works, I aim to share obscure and esoteric symbols with a wider audience, offering glimpses into the hidden connections between history, belief, and nature.

-I believe art should be aesthetically pleasing and convey deeper thought.
+I believe art should be both aesthetically pleasing and thought-provoking, inviting viewers to engage with its deeper layers of meaning while appreciating its visual harmony.

 Press